braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/best_practices/best_practices.md

 Where SMS/MMS has been set up across multiple instances, and due to misconfiguration, a campaign or Canvas opt-outs are sent to the wrong workspace.

 * Braze has monitoring in place to identify such instances.
 If this behavior is flagged, Braze will repoint opt-outs to the correct instance and backfill any opt-outs that occurred during the period.
 * We strongly recommend customers test opt-outs for each subscription group they have in Braze.
-Identifying this issue before launching a message is better than mitigating once an issue has been identified.
+Identifying this issue before launching a message is better than mitigating after an issue has been identified.

 Braze manages SMS/MMS subscriptions at both the user profile (`user_id`) level and the phone number (`channel_id`) level.
 When a phone number is opted-in or out, the update applies to all profiles which share that number.
 In the case where an end user opted-in with a certain phone number, but then changes phone number, the new phone number will inherit the subscription group status of the user.
 Accordingly, if an end user has opted-out, but then re-enters the app or website with a new phone number, they will not receive unwanted messages.